-Welcome to the Pacemaker-Arrhythmia Center at Winthrop-University Hospital
+Welcome to the Pacemaker-Arrhythmia Center at NYU Winthrop Hospital

-The Pacemaker-Arrhythmia Center at Winthrop-University Hospital is a state-of-the-art electrophysiology (EP) facility.
+The Pacemaker-Arrhythmia Center at NYU Winthrop Hospital is a state-of-the-art electrophysiology (EP) facility.
 The center offers cutting-edge services and highly skilled clinical cardiac electrophysiologists who specialize in the entire range of heart rhythm diagnostic and therapeutic procedures.

 Our center offers inpatient and outpatient services.

-The inpatient facility is located at Winthrop-University Hospital at 259 First Street in Mineola, NY.
+The inpatient facility is located at NYU Winthrop Hospital at 259 First Street in Mineola, NY.
 This facility consists of 3 dedicated EP laboratories and a separate additional dedicated procedural area for tilt table testing, elective electro-cardioversion, and Implantable Cardioverter Defibrillator (ICD) testing.

 Our laboratories and highly trained electrophysiology staff comprise one of the best cardiac electrophysiology facilities on Long Island.